 Your wedding belongs to you and your partner, and it’s important to remember that when you’re trying to figure who can be sat next to who without arguing and revising your menu around guest allergies for the third time in a week.
 Your wedding decor should express what the day means to you, and artificial greenery puts that power within reach.

-Artificial plants have timeless appeal and are photographically indistinguishable from their live counterparts.
+Artificial trees and plants have timeless appeal and are photographically indistinguishable from their live counterparts.
 You can take peace of mind in knowing that natural greenery is a universal theme, loved by all.
 It’s hard to please everyone else on your own wedding day, but at least part this is easy–everyone loves the comfort and style of abundant greenery in a relaxed atmosphere.